Are you a civil protection professional?

 Following the examination and final approval of the proposed exchange by the European Commission, the Programme Team will begin the arrangements for transportation and accommodation.
 You will receive your tickets and all other necessary documents in good time before your departure.

 Please note: Changes to travel dates or programme content are only possible in exception cases and must be approved by the Programme Team and by the European Commission.

 The Exchange of Experts Programme will pay for your travel and lodging out of project funds in accordance with the standards stipulated by the European Commission.
 Your ticket and accommodation will be booked and paid for before your exchange begins.

 Reporting on your exchange

 Feedback plays an important role in the ongoing refinement of the Exchange of Experts Programme and has contributed greatly to the success of the Programme over the past years.
-It helps both the Programme Team to improve future exchanges and is a useful instrument to help you reflect and elaborate upon the benefits and lessons learned from the exchange.
+It helps the Programme Team to improve future exchanges and is a useful instrument to help you reflect on and develop the benefits and lessons learned from the exchange.